Monitoring MuleSoft 4

 ---|---|---|---|---|

-Error | Disconnected | Mule server is stopped or not running, there are failed runs | Start mule server | |
+Error | Disconnected | Mule server is stopped or not running; there are failed runs | Start mule server | |

 Warning | Created/Connected | Server is available but not ready to accept requests | ||

-OK | Running | Mule server is running, and accepting requests |
+OK | Running | Mule server is running and accepting requests |

-From within Nodinite, you can reconfigure the state evaluation on Resource level using the Expected State feature.
+You can reconfigure state evaluation on each Resource using the Expected State feature.